erasys/backend-trial-task/README.md

 - good code architecture
 - polished result: not too many typos or commented code and consistent styling

-If you have any questions regarding the task, feel free to reach out to us anytime!
+If you have any questions regarding the task, please reach out to us anytime!

-## 1 - Password check API
+## Task 1 - Password validation API

-Implement an API in Node.js that provides an endpoint to check a password.
+Implement an API that provides an endpoint to validate a password.
 The endpoint should allow to POST a password and respond with either a [204](https://httpstatusdogs.com/204-no-content) if the password is fine or with a [400](https://httpstatusdogs.com/400-bad-request) and a set of errors in case the password does not match the minimal password rules.
-Please consult the [Swagger UI in the GitHub page of this project](https://erasys.github.io/backend-trial-task/?url=swagger.yml) for the desired API structure.
+Consult the [Swagger UI in the GitHub page of this project](https://erasys.github.io/backend-trial-task/?url=swagger.yml) for the desired API structure.

 The rules to check if a password is valid should be stored in a separate configuration file (JSON, YAML or something else).
 This file should include the following information per rule: